Fraser-D/FJD-2partHarmonyWritingExercise/Two part writing exercise worksheet.md

    2. Draw in the chord symbols above the staff, two per bar, using the pattern described above (I, IV, V, I, I, IV, V, I).
 The worksheet has a place to put them, but if you are not using it be sure to leave some space so things don't get cluttered.

-   3. The first and last note must be G, (and a minim - all the notes we are adding are minims) so put them in.
+   3. The first and last note must be G, (and a minim - all the notes we are adding in this step are minims) so put them in.
 You can **choose** which octave to put them in (you can start and end on the same note, or end an octave higher than your first note, or end an octave lower)

    4. The second to last note needs to be either the A immediately above the last note, or the F# immediately below the last note. **Choose** one of those and add it in.
 (Getting to the last note by step this way makes the end sound nice and  ending-y)